lnbits/nostr-zap-lamp/README.md

 + Connect the push button button to the ESP32 on GPIO4 and GND
 + Install the lamp, ESP32, button and lead in the printed enclosure
 + Power on the device and configure using the WiFi access point portal.

+## Firmware Upload Instructions

++ Use the web installer at https://lamp.600.wtf/ to flash and configure the device
++ Alternatively, use the Arduino IDE to flash the firmware.
+    - Install the ESP32 board in the Arduino IDE by adding the following URL to the board manager: https://dl.espressif.com/dl/package_esp32_index.json
+    - Install the following libraries using the Arduino IDE library manager:
+        - uBitcoin
+        - WebSockets
+        - ArduinoJson
+        - base64
+        - WiFiManager
+        - Nostr
+    - Open the nostrZapLamp.ino file in the Arduino IDE
+    - Select the ESP32 Dev Module board and the correct port
+    - Compile and upload the firmware
+    - Use the web installer at https://lamp.600.wtf/ to configure the device